mpeck99/WAS-Blog/src/blog/accessibilty-images-and-alt-text.md

 [Here](http://trace.umd.edu/peat) is a free resource you can use to test your webpage animations and or videos to make sure they are not at risk for causing a seizure

 ## Auto play video-only content
 Any videos that auto play on your site **MUST** have a method to pause, stop, or hide the content.
 Having a video automatically play with no way for the user can stop it can be problematic for those with cognitive disabilities.
-By limiting your video auto-play to 5 seconds can grab peoples attention but also will not prevent or distract your user from interacting with your sites content.
+By limiting your video auto-play to , it can grab peoples attention but also will not prevent or distract your user from interacting with your sites content.

 ## Complex images
 Complex images are images that have amounts of complex data such as charts and graphs.
 Complex images **MUST** must be briefly described using `alt` text and **MUST** have a more long complete description.